RahulSChand/gpu_poor/README.md

 made this to check if you can run a particular LLM on your GPU.
 Useful to figure out the following

+1. How much token/s can I get?
+2. How much total time to finetune?
-1. What quantization will fit on my GPU?
+3. What quantization will fit on my GPU?
-2. Max context length & batch-size my GPU can handle?
+4. Max context length & batch-size my GPU can handle?
-3. Which finetuning?
+5. Which finetuning?
 Full?
 LoRA?
 QLoRA?
-5. What is consuming my GPU memory?
+6. What is consuming my GPU memory?
 What to change to fit the LLM on GPU?
-6. How much token/s can I get?
-7. How much total time to finetune?

 ---